py5coding/py5book/integrations/numpy.md

 Py5 is well positioned to be used for numerical computing because of its close ties with numpy.

-Numpy is one of py5's dependencies, so it will always installed alongside py5.
+Numpy is one of py5's dependencies, so it will always be installed alongside py5.

 +++ {"editable": true, "slideshow": {"slide_type": ""}}